Tennessee Sandhill Crane Hunting

 Will hunting sandhill cranes prevent the growth of the Eastern Population?

 No. The implementation of a harvest regime on the eastern population of sandhill cranes has been planned since about 2004 and thoroughly vetted by all entities currently managing sandhill cranes under a variety of authorities, including all states east of the Mississippi river, the US Fish and Wildlife Service and their Canadian counterparts.
-The allowable harvest of the Eastern Population of sandhill cranes is very conservative, so that this population will continue to grow.
+The allowable harvest of the Eastern Population of sandhill cranes is very conservative so that this population will continue to grow.
 Other populations of sandhill cranes in the US have been managed for over 50 years with similar strategies that include allowable harvest.
 All populations of sandhill cranes in the US are stable or growing.

 Will the sandhill crane hunting season in Tennessee endanger whooping cranes?

 No. Since the reestablishment of sandhill crane hunting in the US in 1961, only 5 whooping cranes have been killed due to mistaken identity as snow geese or sandhill cranes.
 Additionally, all Tennessee sandhill crane hunters are required to pass an internet-based crane identification test before hunting.
-The purpose of this test is to improve hunter’s awareness and ability to distinguish between sandhill cranes and protected species which may be encountered while hunting.
+The purpose of this test is to improve hunters’ awareness and ability to distinguish between sandhill cranes and protected species that may be encountered while hunting.
 Also, each sandhill crane permit contains a bird ID section to further aid in distinguishing the difference between sandhill and whooping cranes.

 Will sandhill crane hunting affect bird watching opportunities?

 No. Other states with long-standing seasons report no effect on crane watching.
 Several states with crane seasons host annual festivals to celebrate the birds’ arrival.
-Arizona, Colorado and New Mexico, for example, promote both crane hunting and crane viewing.
+Arizona, Colorado, and New Mexico, for example, promote both crane hunting and crane viewing.
 Hunters and wildlife enthusiasts alike travel across the continent to encounter these birds.
 TWRA intends to continue to support the annual sandhill crane festival at the Hiwassee Refuge in Birchwood, Tennessee.